dave45678/DaveWolf/book.md

 ```

 ###Create an index page
-**Work on the gh-pages branch**.
 Create a web page called index.html.
 A minimal HTML5 page is below.
 You can create this page locally or work directly from GitHub.
 ```html
  <!DOCTYPE html>
 <html>